If you are on a peptide or GLP-1 injection protocol at home, you are generating used needles and syringes that need proper sharps disposal.

 Check your GLP-1 eligibility

-Use our free BMI Calculator to see if you may qualify for physician-supervised GLP-1 therapy.
+Use our free BMI Calculator to see if you may qualify for provider-reviewed GLP-1 therapy.

 Pharmacy drop-off: Walgreens, CVS, and many independent pharmacies accept sealed sharps containers.
 Call your local pharmacy first to confirm they participate.
-Some charge a small fee; others accept them free.
+Some charge a small fee. others accept them free.

 Hospital and clinic drop-off: Many hospitals and outpatient clinics have sharps collection bins in their lobbies or waste areas.
 These are typically free to use.